sapozhnikov/keeper/ReadMe.md

 # BURO - freeware command line incremental backup utility for MS Windows.<p> #
 <p align="center"><img src="logo_buro.png"/></p>
 BURO supports data compression and encryption.
-You can access all your files and it's previous versions with your favorite file manager.
-Access to your saved data no longer a stress!<p>
+You can access all your files and it's previous versions with your favorite file manager.<p>

 [Click here to download](https://github.com/sapozhnikov/keeper/releases "Downloads page")
 >I'll be very appreciated if someone will help me to correct this translation.
 Dmitriy.